MapsPeople/docs/src/android/v3/live-data/live-data-tutorial.md

     </mi-tab-panel>
 </mi-tabs>

-Thats it you now have live data running on your app.
-If you need to show live data in another way, you can add handlers for this.
-Read more about this here [Rendering Live Data Locations](/android/v3/live-data).
+And that's it!
+You now have Live Data running on your app.
+If you need to show Live Data in another way, you can add handlers for it.
+Read more about this in [Rendering Live Data Locations](/android/v3/live-data/).

-## Using livedata without the convenience interface
+## Using Live Data without the "convenience interface"

-If you need a different way of handling live data subscriptions completely, because of the limitations of the convenience interface.
-It is also possible to implement your own way of setting up subscriptions and dealing with the responses.
+If you need a different way of handling Live Data subscriptions completely, because of the limitations of the "convenience interface", it is also possible to implement your own way of setting up subscriptions and dealing with the responses.

-Say you only need it for a few specific locations with positioning updates.
-You use thoose locations id to create a `LiveTopicCriteria` with the builder supplied on the class that matches what you want.
-Once you have created the `LiveTopicCriteria` you can subscribe to it through the `LiveDataManager`.
+Say you only need it for a few specific Locations with positioning updates.
+You use those Location's IDs to create a `LiveTopicCriteria` with the builder supplied on the class that matches what you want.
+Once you have created the `LiveTopicCriteria`, you can subscribe to it through the `LiveDataManager`.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>
     <mi-tab label="Kotlin" tab-for="kotlin"></mi-tab>
     <mi-tab-panel id="java">
-        <h3>java</h3>
+        <h3>Java</h3>
         <pre lang="Java"><code>
 LiveDataManager liveDataManager = LiveDataManager.getInstance();
 if (MapsIndoors.getDataSet() != null && MapsIndoors.getDataSet().getId() != null) {